NMattyy/Thinkpad-T14s-G2-MacOS/GUIDE.md

 Now your bluetooth should work properly.

 #### Crashing apps issue
-Install [AMDHelper](https://github.com/alvindimas05/AMDHelper) and enable the patches that you need for the apps that don't work.
+Install [AMDHelper](https://github.com/alvindimas05/AMDHelper) and enable the patches that you need for the apps that don't work/chromium based apps that cause graphical issues with NootedRed.

 #### YogaSMC features

-If you want to to have fan and sensors reading, fan control and other thinkpad's features that you have on windows like battery conservation, you can install [YogaSMC](https://github.com/zhen-zen/YogaSMC)
+If you want to to have fan and sensors reading, fan control and other thinkpad's features that you have on windows like battery conservation or full function keys functionality, you can install [YogaSMC](https://github.com/zhen-zen/YogaSMC)

+Requires some addittional SSDT that you have to compile by yourself.

 ## 🔧 Status